-As of September 30, 2013 and December 31, 2012, the reasons that generated charges into the "Other Comprehensive Income" did not generate temporary differences.
+As of December 31, 2013, 2012 and 2011, the causes that generated charges in "Other comprehensive income" did not generate temporary differences subject to income tax.

 11. CONTINGENT LIABILITIES, CONTINGENT ASSETS, CONTRACTUAL COMMITMENTS, MAIN REGULATIONS AND OTHERS a) Contingent liabilities